a-majeed/a-majeed/README.md

 I'm a Computer Science student at MacEwan!

 ### Projects 🖥

 * Wanna explore nature?
-Use my webiste to explore your adventourous side! 🐾 📍
+Use my [webiste] (https://am-naturetours.herokuapp.com/) to explore your adventurous side! 🐾
-*
+* Lets get you to your destination quicker!
+Use [AStarSolver] (https://github.com/a-majeed/AStarSolver) to lead the way! 📍
-*
+* Tired of failing at sudoku?
+Use [Sudoku Solver] (https://github.com/a-majeed/Sudoku-Solver) to do it for you!

 ### Contact Me